 Grilled Boneless Pork Loin Chops, Brined and Honey Glazed recipe

 Grilled Corn recipe

 "Doc" Willoughby and Chris Schlesinger: Grill It!

-*Enjoyed this post?
+Enjoyed this post?
 Want to help out DadCooksDinner?
-Subscribe to DadCooksDinner using the RSS or Email options on the right, link to this post from your blog, recommend DadCooksDinner to your friends, or buy something from Amazon.com through the links on this site.
-Thank you!
+Subscribe to DadCooksDinner via email and share this post with your friends.
+Want to contribute directly?
+Donate to my Tip Jar, or buy something from Amazon.com through the links on this site.
+Thank you.